-

 One reason for this is that some of the original studies of cultural heritage sites occurred before modern GPS and mapping technologies were available.
 As such, while the general location of some sites was known, its exact location was not accurately mapped.
 In some cases, mapping was deliberately vague as Traditional Owners did not want the locations of sites recorded to protect them from potential harm.

+Formal engagement on cultural heritage management is through the Gudanji Yanyuwa Garrwa and Marra Aboriginal Corporation, which is representative of traditional owners and custodians for cultural heritage on the land where we operate.
 MRM recognises that there are always opportunities to strengthen its relationships with local communities and is currently negotiating an Indigenous Land Use Agreement (ILUA).
 The ILUA negotiations involve broad consultation with Traditional Owners on a variety of matters, including Sacred Sites and cultural heritage protection.
-This process is expected to be finalised in 2023.

 Lead levels in fish